7 Uncovered Quotes That Show How Far off the Rails the NRA Has Gone

 7. “These people are crazy,” said Alan Gura, referring to NRA critics who said he’d ceded too much to gun control arguments when he successfully argued before the U.S. Supreme Court in March 2008 to overturn the District of Columbia’s handgun ban and establish a Second Amendment right to a handgun at home for self-defense.
 “I could have, if I wanted to, stood before the Court and said, ‘Yes, [the Amendment’s clause] shall not be infringed,’ means you would never have any gun laws, and of course need to all have machine guns in case we want to overthrow the government, and while we’re at it we should have rocket launchers and stinger missiles.
 And that would have probably made me very popular in some cabin somewhere out there in the woods… Of course, I would have lost 9-0.”

-Editor’s note: These quotes were cited or referred to in UCLA law professor Adam Winkler’s 2011 book, Gunfight: The Battle Over the Right to Bear Arms in America .
+Editor’s note: These quotes are cited or referred to in UCLA law professor Adam Winkler’s 2011 book, Gunfight: The Battle Over the Right to Bear Arms in America.